William Waldegrave, Baron Waldegrave of North Hill

 William Arthur Waldegrave, Baron Waldegrave of North Hill (/ˈwɔːlɡreɪv/; born 15 August 1946) is a British Conservative Party politician who served as a Cabinet minister from 1990 until 1997, and is a life member of the Tory Reform Group.
 Since 1999, he has been a life peer in the House of Lords.
-Lord Waldegrave was Provost of Eton College from 2009 to 2024.
-Additionally, he was Chancellor of the University of Reading from 2016 to 2022.
+Lord Waldegrave was provost of Eton College from 2009 to 2024.
+Additionally, he was chancellor of the University of Reading from 2016 to 2022.

 Waldegrave's 2015 memoir, A Different Kind of Weather, discusses his high youthful political ambition, his political and to some extent personal life, and growing acceptance that he would not achieve his ultimate ambition.
-It also provides an account of the Heath, Thatcher and—to a lesser extent—Major governments, including his role in the development of the Poll Tax or community charge.
+It also provides an account of the Heath, Thatcher and—to a lesser extent—Major governments, including his role in the development of the poll tax or Community Charge.
 It includes a chapter entitled 'The Poll Tax – all my own work'.

-Waldegrave served as a Trustee (1992–2011) and Chair (2002–2011) of the Rhodes Trust, during which time he also helped to create and served as a Trustee of the Mandela Rhodes Foundation.
+Waldegrave served as a trustee (1992–2011) and chair (2002–2011) of the Rhodes Trust, during which time he also helped to create and served as a trustee of the Mandela Rhodes Foundation.
 His portrait hangs at Rhodes House, Oxford.

-He was the Chairman of Trustees of the National Museum of Science and Industry from 2002 to 2010.
+He was the chairman of trustees of the National Museum of Science and Industry from 2002 to 2010.

 Early life

-Bearing the title The Honourable from birth as a younger son of an Earl, Waldegrave was the youngest (by six years) of the seven children of Geoffrey Waldegrave, 12th Earl Waldegrave and his wife Mary Hermione Grenfell.
+Bearing the title The Honourable from birth as a younger son of an Earl, Waldegrave was the youngest (by six years) of the seven children of Geoffrey Waldegrave, 12th Earl Waldegrave, and his wife Mary Hermione Grenfell.
 His elder brother is the present Earl.
 His father's title was created five generations earlier for the diplomat and ambassador James Waldegrave, 1st Earl Waldegrave, whose grandfather was James II and VII.

-Waldegrave is the nephew of the courtier Dame Frances Campbell-Preston and one of his sisters is Lady Susan Hussey, who became Baroness Hussey of North Bradley upon her husband's elevation to the House of Lords.
+Waldegrave is the nephew of the courtier Dame Frances Campbell-Preston and one of his sisters is Lady Susan Hussey, who served as a Woman of the Bedchamber to Queen Elizabeth II and is a Lady of the Household under King Charles III, and who became Baroness Hussey of North Bradley upon her husband's elevation to the House of Lords in 1996.

 Education

 Waldegrave was privately educated at Eton College, where he won the Newcastle Scholarship in 1965.
-He then studied at the University of Oxford where he was an undergraduate student of Corpus Christi College, Oxford.
+He then studied at the University of Oxford where he was an undergraduate student of Corpus Christi College.
 During his study, he served for a term as president of the Oxford Union and the Oxford University Conservative Association.
 Oxford was followed by Harvard University in the United States, on a Kennedy Scholarship.
-In 1971, he was elected a Prize Fellow of All Souls College, Oxford, and is now a distinguished fellow.
+In 1971, he was elected a Prize Fellow of All Souls College, Oxford, and subsequently, in 2001, he was appointed a Distinguished Fellow in recognition of his significant contributions in the sphere of politics and international relations.